“I’m much better when I don’t have to be on the camera.”

+ComingSoon.net: What’s the word on “Mandy Lane”?
+Last time we talked, it was going to come out in April.
 Jonathan Levine: Oh, my God, Dude!
 It’s like… I’m out of the loop, man.
 I stopped because I stopped caring.
 Well, I didn’t stop caring, but I had to divorce myself from it emotionally because there’s so many different release dates, it’s just been such a rollercoaster.
 I’m hoping by the end of the year, it’ll be out.
 They just released a new poster that I love that just came on the internet today.
 That’s what it’s kind of like making independent movies.
 It just makes you that much more grateful to Sony for getting this one out there.

+CS: There was a bit of a backlash after Sundance because people thought Sony Pictures Classics was a strange choice to release the movie, and I’d never really seen that happen before.
+I guess it was just because people loved the movie so much.
 Levine: Yeah, yeah.
 I mean, I definitely read a lot of that stuff, and I respect that opinion.
 I know a lot about what it’s like not to have a distributor behind you, just because of my experience on “Mandy Lane.”
 These guys are so committed and their blood, sweat and tears are going into promoting this movie that I think people will be very happy.
 I think they’re definitely the right people to do it and I’m very grateful they’re doing it with such passion, but I read it, and I hope those guys are wrong.

 CS: Well, I did see two commercials last night on Comedy Central… Levine: You did!?!
 WHAT THE F*CK!?!
 That’s awesome.
 No way, that’s so cool.
 I think so far so good with these guys.

 And now, here’s the aforementioned interview we did with Levine at Sundance, just a day or two after The Wackness had premiered and was already building buzz around Park City, Utah….
 (Including more on Mandy Lane asked about six months ago when it was still scheduled to come out in April.)